CircuitSetup/Flux-Capacitor_backup/README.md

 ##### &#9654; WiFi connection timeout

 Number of seconds before a timeout occurs when connecting to a WiFi network.
 When a timeout happens, another attempt is made (see immediately above), and if all attempts fail, the device falls back to AP-mode.
 See [here](#short-summary-of-first-steps)

+#### Settings for prop communication/synchronization

+##### &#9654; TCD connected by wire

+Check this if you have a Time Circuits Display connected by wire.
+Note that you can only connect *either* a button *or* the TCD to the "time travel" connector on the FC, but not both.

+Note that the process of [learning keys from an IR remote control](#ir-remote-control) requires this option to be unchecked.
+After learning keys is done, you can, of course, check this option again.

+##### &#9654; Play time travel sounds

+If other props are connected, they might bring their own time travel sound effects.
+In this case, you can uncheck this to disable the Flux Capacitor's own time travel sounds.
+Note that this only covers sounds played during time travel, not other sound effects.

+##### &#9654; IP address of TCD

+If you want to have your FC to communicate with a Time Circuits Display wirelessly ("BTTF-Network"), enter the IP address of the TCD here.
+Do NOT enter a host name here.

+If you connect your FC to the TCD-AP, The TCD's IP address is 192.168.4.1.

+##### &#9654; Wait for TCD-WiFi

+If you power up the TCD and the FC at the very same time (such as in a car), and your FC is configured to connect the TCD's access point ("TCD-AP"), check this to delay connecting to the TCD (to give it time to boot).

 #### Home Assistant / MQTT settings